 - On January 14, 2008, the Company acquired certain assets of Trimodal, Inc., or Trimodal, for \$1,777,000 through an Asset Purchase Agreement.
 Trimodal is a regional provider of intermodal services in the Midwestern United States.
 The Company used cash and marketable securities on hand to finance the acquisition.
 Trimodal operates as part of Mason Dixon Intermodal, Inc. - On June 13, 2008, the Company acquired certain assets of Overnite Express, Inc., or Overnite, for \$1,976,000 through an Asset Purchase Agreement.
 Additionally, the Company is required to pay cash consideration to the former owners of Overnite based on a percentage of revenues generated during the period from July 1, 2008 to June 30, 2010.
 As of December 31, 2009 and 2008, the total of the additional consideration paid to the former owners of Overnite was approximately \$225,000 and \$104,000, respectively.
 Additional consideration, up to the Company remaining estimate of \$455,000, paid to the former owners of Overnite will be treated as an additional cost of acquiring Overnite and will be recorded as a reduction of an earn-out liability.
-Any additional consideration paid in excess of the recorded earn-out liability at
+Any additional consideration paid in excess of the recorded earn-out liability at December 31, 2009 will be treated as an additional cost of acquiring Overnite and will be recorded as goodwill.
+Overnite is a regional provider of van trucking services in the Midwestern United States.
+Overnite operates as part of Universal Am-Can, Ltd.

-(2) Acquisitions-(Continued)
+(2) Acquisitions-continued